23 Popular Dutch foods to eat in the Netherlands

 Saucijzenbroodjes en worstenbroodjes are small handheld pies made using puff pastry or bread dough.
 Saucijzenbroodjes are stuffed with sausages and wortenbroodjes are made with minced meat filling exactly like sausage rolls.
 The pies are available in snack sizes and larger sizes for a more substantial meal.

-23 Traditional Dutch foods to eat in the Netherlands
+Traditional Dutch Foods to eat in the Netherlands

 Stamppot

 What is the national dish of Netherlands?
-Stamppot is a very traditional Dutch food tradition.
+Stamppot is a very traditional Dutch food tradition and the ultimate Dutch comfort food.
 Similar to Colcannon in Ireland it is mashed potatoes mixed with cooked vegetables.
 Traditionally Stamppot was made with kale but it can be made with any in-season vegetable like carrots, spinach, or endive.
 It is topped with sauerkraut and a traditional ‘rookworst’ sausage.
 It is available in many Dutch restaurants and there even is a small company in Amsterdam called “Stamppotje”, which serves only Stamppot.
 This is what Dutch comfort food is all about.

-23 Traditional Dutch foods to eat in the Netherlands
+Traditional Dutch Foods to eat in the Netherlands

 We were reliably informed by a local that the best place to eat Stamppot was at Cafe Sonneveld which is in the Jordaan district across from Westerkirk.
 Oh, and they were right it was excellent.